TheJacksonLaboratory/bioimaging-tasks-to-tools/index.md

 # Bioimage analysis tasks-to-tools guide

-The goal of this guide is to provide a quick reference for selecting the right open source tool for a given bioimage analysis task.
+The goal of this guide is to provide a quick reference for selecting the right open-source tool for a given bioimage analysis task.
 It is intended to help with getting started with a project, particularly for newcomers to (bio)image analysis.
 It is organized by common tasks, such as manual annotation, segmentation, tracking, colocalization, etc., and for each task, a list of commonly used tools is provided.
 At the end of the guide, there are brief overview descriptions of the tools.
 The table of contents on the right is intended to help you quickly navigate to the task you are interested in.

 **Please note that the guide is *not exhaustive*!**
 At present, the focus is on tools that offer a graphical user interface (GUI) for ease of use, but in the future, we may expand to include command-line tools and libraries.
 Likewise, the focus is on  tools or plugins that are well-supported, have a large user base, and are actively maintained, such that you can easily find help if needed.
 Where possible we have linked to tutorials or documentation to help you get started.
 If something in the guide is unclear or you have suggestions for improvement--or maybe a task or tool to add!--please do not hesitate to reach out!